 Accountability: You are accountable to your Council as your employer.

-Openness: You should be as open as possible in all the decisions and actions that you take.
-You should give reasons for your decisions and should not restrict information unless this is clearly required by Council Policy and permitted or required by the law.
+Your Council, you take.
+You should give reasons for your decisions and should not restrict information unless this is clearly required by Council policy and permitted or required by the law.